haroldtreen/haroldtreen.github.io/about.md

 ## For Fun

-Because there's more to life than coding.
+Because there's more to life than software.

 {% include carousel.html name="fun" %}